JosephineHalbach/JosephineHalbach/README.md

 I have profound interest in technology and a dedication to solving complex problems.
-My journey in computer science has led me to develop a passion for cybersecurity, and I am now a cyber security channel account manager living out my dreams.
+My journey in computer science has led me to develop a passion for cybersecurity.
+And now as a cyber security channel account manager living out my dreams.

 ## Education